ConnexCS AnyEdge acts as a load-balancer / dispatcher. It balances the traffic between the SIP servers and the customers.

 - Check the integrity of the SDP body (if it exists).

-- Check the format and integrity of each header body.
+- Check the format and the integrity of each header body.

 - Don't check the "Max-Forwards" header.